AndreiSoroka/cart-component/README.md

 - Code quality: eslint, stylelint, prettier (and check in Husky, GitHub Actions)
 - Tech stack: React, TypeScript, Redux, SCSS, Jest, Playwright, Storybook, Vite, Docker

 P.S.
-I believe that good architecture should be simple.
-This is a small test task, which doesn't require any specific structure.
-But I decided to imagine it as a large project.
+In the realm of development, I believe that good architecture should be simple.
+The task at hand is indeed small and does not necessitate any complex structure.
+Nevertheless, I've taken the liberty of envisaging it as a sizable project, thereby employing an [FSD](https://feature-sliced.design/) approach.

 P.P.S.
-The architecture of a project depends on the team, so this is a hypothetical architecture.
+Let us not forget that a project's architecture is invariably a reflection of the team behind it.
+Thus, what we see here is a **hypothetical architecture**, illustrative of a possible design pathway, rather than a real model.

 P.P.P.S.
 In fact, I'm not a React developer.
 Moreover, I did architecture for a limited time.